aarongable/depot_tools/README.md

-This directory contains chrome-infra's configs for its own services.
+This directory used to contain cq config.
+But it has been migrated to infra/infra repo's commit-queue.cfg.